- Voiced by: Taishi Murata

 - Super OCD: Eiichiro.

 - Took a Level in Badass: The point of the Florida arc.
+Before that, however, was the tournament where he took a top four place after only getting third-round exits previously.

 - Weak, but Skilled: Eiichirou's playing style has no real power behind it, lacking any decisive shots or powerful returns.
 That being said, he can mentally divide the opponent's court area up into 64 squares and accurately put the ball into any of those squares at will.